About A WorkLife FrameWork | Purchase

 --David

-June 9, 2007 @ 8:08 am
+Tozier said, June 9, 2007 @ 8:08 am

 I understand it’s a substantial and admirable effort.
 There seems to be a growing dichotomy—or maybe it’s a stable dichotomy and I’m gradually picking a side—between platform- and portal-style workflow on the one hand, and tool-driven work.
 I never seem to open MS Office any more; instead I use five or ten different small special-purpose tools for the work I do.
 For personal productivity, I find myself using a network of at least seven applications, linked by system-level scripts and information sharing I can easily invoke from any application, at any time.

-o do spend most of their time focused on Mathematica, your framework makes perfect sense and seems a great tool.
+For folks who do spend most of their time focused on Mathematica, your framework makes perfect sense and seems a great tool.
 It looks like it can do a good job bringing basic functionality to a historically isolated kitchen-sink application.

-Mathematica as a utility, not as a permanent base in my work.
+But for the last five years or so, I increasingly use Mathematica as a utility, not as a permanent base in my work.
 I write in TextMate or some TeX editor, and when I decide I need a figure or an equation or something, I pop over into Mma and load the dataset and generate the results, and often pipe these results over into R to actually produce the graphics and maybe do the statistics, clip the postcript or PDF out, and carry on with my writing where I started.
 If I ever use Mathematica for a longer stint, it’s because it’s running on a server somewhere, and I’ve prototyped some simple experiment on my laptop, uploaded the tested code, and let the five-day calculation run on a server where it won’t bother me.

-Mathematica, but we find it is often easier to use a small Ruby or Python script.
+This is nothing specific to your business model, of course.
+Every atomic task we do in the office may be appropriate for Mathematica, but we find it is often easier to use a small Ruby or Python script.
 I increasingly use DRY as a general rule in work, and so find myself focused much more on interpoerability, not shared functionality.

-on’t know how representative I am.
+To be honest, I don’t know how representative I am.
 It might be a natural difference between Unix and Windows users, or it could just be a difference in people’s worklife more generally.
 But I don’t know the general distribution of people.

-June 9, 2007 @ 11:15 am
+David Reiss said, June 9, 2007 @ 11:15 am

 Everything that you say here makes perfect sense to me.
 And, because of it, someone with your established way of working might not make good use of my product.
 I am indeed aiming at those people who either spend a lot of their time in Mathematica or who wish to spend more of their time there.
 Of course the model is based on how I work—or a generalization of it—and it makes sense that the product evolved from a set of tools that I created to suit the growing opportunities that my use of Mathematica uncovered.